Horse64/core.horse64.org/docs/How to Contribute.md

 ### Updating git hooks or issue forms

-Whenever updating the git hooks, or the forms in the `.gitea` folder, or the workflows to disable pull requests in the `.github` folder, update them in the core.horse64.org main repo first.
+Whenever updating the git hooks, or the forms in the `.gitea` directory, or the workflows to disable pull requests in the `.github` directory, update them in the core.horse64.org main repository first.

-Then run (in the main repo folder):
+Then run (in the main repository directory):
 ```bash
 python3 maintainer-helper-update-repos.py
 ```
-...to propagate the changes to all the other repos.
+...to propagate the changes to all the other repository.

-(The other repos need to be cloned to neighboring repo folders, neighboring your core.horse64.org repo folder.)
+(The other repositories need to be cloned to neighboring repository directories, neighboring your core.horse64.org repository directory.)

 ### Update all copyright notices for the next year

-To update all copyright notices for the next year, do the same steps as for [updating the git hooks for all repos](#updating-git-hooks-or-issue-forms).
+To update all copyright notices for the next year, do the same steps as for [updating the git hooks for all repositories](#updating-git-hooks-or-issue-forms).

 ### Release checklist for core tooling